Posts

 • I incorporate parenthetical remarks and occasionally footnotes/endnotes/sidenotes.
 These are a way to provide further information without disrupting text and a way to branch off from otherwise linear writing.

-• Post and header titles are styled in title case, or as written in the source when referencing.
+• Post and header titles are styled in title case or as written in the source when referencing.

-• Use modern punctuation. “?!” becomes an interrobang: “‽”.
+• I make use of modern punctuation. ‘?!’ becomes an interrobang: ‘‽’.

 • Admonitions are used for important material which it is imperative the reader must be privy to.
-The possible types are note, tip, important, warning, or caution.

 • As a general rule I don’t use emojis.
 I find them distracting in text and generally find I can convey most concepts better with written words.
+There are also accessibility concerns.

-• When I am writing micros, on social media, or in chats, I employ more colloquialisms and g-drops.
+• When I am writing micros on social media or in chats, I employ more colloquialisms and g-drops.
 I love a good g-drop when writin’.